 G – D/F# – Em

-This sequence is used in Eric Clapton's "Tears In Heaven" and Eric Frampton's "Baby I Love Your Way" as well.
+This last sequence is used both in Eric Clapton's "Tears In Heaven" and Eric Frampton's "Baby I Love Your Way".

-The singer-songwriter genre has, as implied earlier, no fixed rules in regards of progressions.
-In some songs there are few chords and changes and instead the focus is on the singers' expressions.
-Like in Kris Kristofferson’s "Help Me Make It Throught The Night" and Bob Dylan’s "Girl From the North Country".
+The singer-songwriter genre has, as implied earlier, no fixed rules regarding progressions.
+In some songs, there are few chord changes and the attention lays on the singers' expressions.
+As in Kris Kristofferson’s "Help Me Make It Throught The Night" or Bob Dylan’s "Girl From the North Country".

-Here you could find more tips of chord progressions.
-Beside the choice of chords and progressions you could also create interest by, for example:
+Beside the choice of chords and progressions you could also create interest by some of the following methods:

 1. Play the bass notes first and when the rest of the chord.